rjecwilson/rawilson/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MS in Environmental Systems Engineering
+  - course: MSc in Environmental Systems Engineering
     institution: Clemson University
     year: 1996
   - course: BEng in Chemical Engineering